Azure-Samples/nodejs-microservices/docs/workshop.md

 ### About the services

-The differents services of our app were generated using the respective CLI or generator of the frameworks we'll be using, with very few modifications so we start working quickly on the most important parts of the workshop.
+We generated the base code of our differents services with the respective CLI or generator of the frameworks we'll be using, with very few modifications made so we can start working quickly on the most important parts of the workshop.

-The only changes we made to the generated code is to remove files we don't need, configure the ports for each API, and setup [pino-http](https://github.com/pinojs/pino-http) as the logger to have a consistent logging format across all the services.
+The only changes we made to the generated code is to remove the files we don't need, configure the ports for each API, and setup [pino-http](https://github.com/pinojs/pino-http) as the logger to have a consistent logging format across all the services.

 <div class="info" data-title="note">